perrette/papers/README.md

     `papers install --local --absolute-paths --filesdir /path/to/central/pdfs`

+- uninstall

+Getting confused with papers config files scattered in subfolders ?
+Check the config with

+    papers status -v

+and remove the configuration file by hand (`rm ...`).
+Or use `papers uninstall` command:

+    papers uninstall

+You may repeat `papers status -v` and cleaning until a satistfying state is reached, or remove all config files recursively up to (and including) global install:

+    papers uninstall --recursive

 - Relative versus Absolute path

 By default, the file paths in the bibtex are stored as absolute paths (starting with `/`), except for local installs.